jacgonzalez/Graph_Art/README.md

-# Art creation through the use os graphs
+# Art creation through the use of graphs
 Data structures project.
 Creates a graph structure from a base stippled image.

 This project uses code from the following projects: